SchoolsWeb SchoolsWeb

 2.4 RIDDOR Reportable Dangerous Occurrences

-Explosion of closed vessel or causing serious fire
+• Explosion of closed vessel or causing serious fire.

-Release of any substance or biological agent which may cause damage to health
+• Release of any substance or biological agent which may cause damage to health.

-Plant or equipment coming into contact with overhead power cables
+• Plant or equipment coming into contact with overhead power cables.

-Collision of a train with a vehicle
+• Collision of a train with a vehicle.

-2.5 Riddor Reportable Gas Incidents
+2.5 RIDDOR Reportable Gas Incidents

 Distributors, fillers, importers & suppliers of flammable gas must report incidents where someone has died, lost consciousness, or been taken to hospital for treatment to an injury arising in connection with that gas.
-Such incidents should be reported using the [9] Report of a Flammable Gas Incident - online form
+Such incidents should be reported using the Report of a Flammable Gas Incident - online form.

 AssessNet Reporting procedure

-• Each Directorate/Service/School will have designated reporters who have access to the AssessNet system and will record incident details.
+• Each Directorate/Service/School will have designated reporters who have access to the AssessNET system and will record incident details.

 • The following forms are available to print if required: Injury form, Near misses, Dangerous Occurrence, Occupational Illnesses / Diseases, Property Damage, Violence and Incident Investigation forms for use as required.
-These templates are located in the Health and Safety Policies section 3.1 (a-g) and available on the AssessNet system.
+These templates are available here Report an accident, incident or near miss at work - BucksNet or here Reporting an Accident, Incident or Near Miss | SchoolsWeb.
+Incident/accident reporting forms can be completed by either the affected person or someone else on their behalf.

 • The reporter will forward the confirmation e-mail to the affected persons’ Headteacher, Manager / Establishment Manager / Supervisor in order to obtain details of follow up actions, witness statements and investigations and add these to the report when received back.

-• Headteachers, Managers and Supervisors are responsible for ensuring that;
+Headteachers, Managers and Supervisors are responsible for ensuring that:

-• incidents are investigated as necessary;
+• Incidents are investigated as necessary.

-• follow up actions have been taken and preventative measures implemented within a realistic timeframe.
+• Follow up actions have been taken and preventative measures implemented within a realistic timeframe.

-• details of any remedial action taken and days lost from work are sent to the reporter who will update the incident record
+• Details of any remedial action taken and days lost from work are sent to the reporter who will update the incident record.

-• in the event of a death or serious incident, information is escalated to senior management and the Health and Safety Team.
+• In the event of a death or serious incident, information is escalated to senior management and the Health and Safety Team.

 • The level of detail of an investigation should be based on an assessment of how likely it is a similar event will occur and the seriousness of the incident (actual or potential harm).
 Minor injuries or near misses should not be ignored as these are often indications that a more serious incident is possible.

 • As a minimum, the Line Manager and any person involved in the incident should be involved in the investigation.
-For more serious incidents (or potentially serious ones) senior Managers or specialist advisers may need to be involved.
+For more serious incidents (or potentially serious ones) Senior Managers or specialist advisers may need to be involved.

-For establishments, centres and depots, it may useful to have a supply of paper copies of the incident reporting forms readily available for employees to complete which can be passed on to the designated reporter.
+For establishments, centres and depots, it may be useful to have a supply of paper copies of the incident reporting forms readily available for employees to complete which can be passed on to the designated reporter.
 Managers must ensure that staff are aware of the incident reporting procedures for each place of work.
 Mobile workers will also need a procedure for reporting.

 New reporters can be set up on the system by emailing healthandsafety@buckinghamshire.gov.uk